-Legal Certainty & Compliance
+Recognition & Compliance

-Highest standards for legally compliant disclosure.
+Highest standards for recognized disclosure.

 Commitment

-The following informational text about legal aspects is based on an analysis and statement on defensive publishing via Proofbox by a European Patent Attorney, and a corresponding interview.
+The following informational text about relevant aspects is based on an analysis and statement on defensive publishing via Proofbox by a European Patent Attorney, and a corresponding interview.
 Citations are also based on the interview.
 You can read the full analysis and statement here in our blog.

-Certification and Proven Legal Foundation for Defensive Disclosure
+Certification and Proven Foundation for Defensive Disclosure

 • European Patent Convention (EPC)